 - BARISTA-APPROVED: Channel your inner barista with our pour over coffee and tea kettle and make the...

 - PREMIUM GRADE: Engineered in high-quality stainless steel with a goose neck spout for a steady water...

 - BUILT-IN THERMOMETER: Take the guesswork out of brewing at the optimal temperatures with our...

 Best Stovetop Kettle for Aeropress: Hario-V60 Buono Coffee Drip Kettle

 The Hario V60 "Buono" Drip Kettle Stovetop Gooseneck... comes with a classic, clean design.
-Its stainless steel body has a 1.2-liter capacity, which is a bit more than most kettles but less than the Cuisinart PerfecTemp and Coffee Gator kettle on our list.
+Its stainless steel body has a 1.2-liter capacity, which is a bit more than most kettles but less than the Cuisinart PerfecTemp and Coffee Gator kettle on my list.

 The flat-bottom kettle is durable, easy to clean, and perfect to use over any stovetop, similar to the Coffee Gator kettle.
 Unfortunately, unlike the Coffee Gator, it does have any insulation causing the thin metal to lose heat quickly.
 Therefore, if you want to make more than a cup of Aeropress coffee, you will have to reheat the water.

 The kettle is lightweight with a well-designed, comfortable handle, which is easy to grip and provides you with control when pouring.
 The low-mounted, slim spot also provides a straight-line flow.
 However, it can be difficult for beginners to control the water flow.
 You need to practice finding the right angle to achieve a steady flow rate when making an Aeropress coffee.